Block Storage

 HPE and block storage

-HPE offers advanced block storage solutions to help you realize the full potential of your data, wherever it lives, with a seamless cloud experience for data and data infrastructure from edge to cloud.
+HPE offers modern, as-a-service block storage solutions to help you realize the full potential of your data, wherever it lives, with a seamless cloud experience for data and data infrastructure from edge to cloud.

 HPE GreenLake for Block Storage is the first block storage as a service to deliver self-service agility and guarantee 100% availability built in for mission-critical apps.
-The solution enables line of business and app admins to leverage instant, attribute-based quoting and rapid ordering—and then self-provision storage without domain expertise.
-HPE InfoSight, the industry-leading AIOps for infrastructure, ensures apps are always-on and always-fast.
+The solution delivers an AI-driven, intuitive cloud experience that empowers line of business and app admins with intelligent self-provisioning and non-disruptive scale.
+Meet any SLA across hybrid cloud with consistently fast performance and ultra-low latency, even at scale.

-HPE Alletra is cloud-native data infrastructure powered by the HPE GreenLake edge-to-cloud platform.
-Together, they provide a cloud operating and consumption experience wherever data lives.
-Built for every app, from traditional to modern, HPE Alletra spans workload-optimized systems to deliver architectural flexibility without the complexity of traditional storage management.
-By mobilizing data across clouds, HPE Alletra unleashes the true potential of your hybrid cloud.
+HPE Alletra is cloud-native data infrastructure that provides a cloud operating and consumption experience wherever data lives.
+Powered by the HPE GreenLake edge-to-cloud platform and built for every app, from traditional to modern, HPE Alletra delivers architectural flexibility without the complexity of traditional storage management.

 The HPE GreenLake edge-to-cloud platform enables organizations to accelerate data-driven modernization from edge to cloud with a cloud operational experience that eliminates complexity and silos.
 Enterprises can leverage a seamless cloud experience that brings together the agility of cloud operations, consumption-based data services, and the freedom to run any app without compromise.
-Stop managing infrastructure and start accessing and utilizing it to meet any SLA, as a service and on demand, via modular storage configurations offered in cost-optimized, balanced, and performance options.
+Stop managing infrastructure and start accessing and utilizing it to meet any SLA, as a service and on demand.